 The Laurels includes two picnic pavilions, numerous tables, grills, a bear-proof dumpster, and connected by foot paths.
 There is a vault toilet on site.
 There is no potable water.

-The Laurels Picnic Area Pavilions has closed for the season, and plans to re-open on Monday, March 20, 2023.
+The Laurels Picnic Area Pavilions has closed for the season.

 Be Bear Wise: Never leave food out on tables or in the open.
 Store unattended food in bear-resistant containers, in a vehicle in solid non-pliable material, or suspend food at least 12 feet off the ground.
 Remember to use the bear resistant dumpster provided at this facility.
 Please adhere to the Cherokee National Forest Food and Refuse Storage Requirements 36 CFR 261.58 (cc) .
 Visit the Cherokee National Forest website or The Laurels Picnic Area webpage of the Cherokee National Forest website for more information.